NASCAR Champion Brad Keselowski visits National All-Domain Warfighting Center during Northern Strike 22

 “Northern Strike is a very demanding exercise and these Soldiers will be training for some very difficult missions over the next two weeks,” said Col. Scott Meyers, Camp Grayling commander.
 “For a NASCAR champion to come out in the field, get their hands dirty and show this level of support alongside them really means a lot.”

 Following Keselowski’s visit to Camp Grayling, he competed Aug.
-7 in the FireKeepers Casino 400 at Michigan International Speedway in Brooklyn, Mich., finishing 15th.
+7 in the FireKeepers Casino 400 at Michigan International Speedway in Brooklyn, Michigan, finishing 15th.

 |Date Taken: